Friendster

-Friendster was a social network game based in Mountain View, California, founded by Jonathan Abrams and launched in March 2003.
-Later, the company became a social gaming site based in Kuala Lumpur, Malaysia.
+Friendster was a social networking service originally based in Mountain View, California, founded by Jonathan Abrams and launched in March 2003.
 Before Friendster was redesigned, the service allowed users to contact other members, maintain those contacts, and share online content and media with those contacts.
-The website was also used for dating and discovering new events, bands and hobbies.
+The website was also used for dating and discovering new events, bands, and hobbies.
 Users could share videos, photos, messages, and comments with other members via profiles and networks.
-It is considered one of the original social networks.
+It is considered one of the original social networking services.

 After the launching of Friendster as a social gaming platform in June 2011, the number of registered users reached over 115 million.
-The company operated mainly from three Asian countries: the Philippines, Malaysia, and Singapore, and over 90% of the site's traffic came from Asia.
+The company operated mainly from four countries in Southeast Asia: the Philippines, Malaysia, Thailand, and Singapore, and over 90% of the site's traffic came from Asia.
 As of 2008, Friendster had more monthly unique visitors than any other social network in Asia.
 Friendster remained notably popular in Indonesia through 2012.

-On June 14, 2015, Friendster, citing "the evolving landscape in our challenging industry" and lack of engagement by the online community, suspended their services.
-Three years later, on June 30, 2018, it closed down as a company and eventually dissolved.
+The company suspended services in 2015, citing "the evolving landscape in our challenging industry" and lack of engagement by the online community, and ceased trading in 2018.